 Initiatives related to ESG are included in annual targets and medium- to long-term targets.
 UBE's most important management issues, which are growth in specialty chemicals and addressing global environmental issues, are based on ESG-related initiatives.
 UBE incorporates ESG goals that match each officer's functions, sets targets, evaluates performance and calculates remuneration to strengthen the incentives for achieving the goals.
 The details of the initiatives set as the targets for ESG goals differ for each officer's area of responsibility.
-In the results for fiscal 2021, the amount of remuneration calculated based on the level of achievement of ESG targets accounted for approximately 10% of total remuneration.
+In the results for fiscal 2022, the amount of remuneration calculated based on the level of achievement of ESG targets accounted for approximately 10% of total remuneration.
 The same system applies for executive officers.

-Please refer to Appendix 1-7 for an image of the ESG targets for fiscal 2022.
+Please refer to Appendix 1-7 for an image of the ESG targets for fiscal 2023.

-- 3-2.
-Overview of Procedure for Determining Remuneration, etc., for Officers - (a) The Remuneration Committee, which is an advisory body to the Board of Directors and chaired by an outside director and has outside directors as a majority of its members, deliberates on officer remuneration, etc., for individual directors (excluding directors who are Audit and Supervisory Committee members) to ensure transparency and objectivity.
+3-2.
+Overview of Procedure for Determining Remuneration, etc., for Officers

+(a) The Remuneration Committee, which is an advisory body to the Board of Directors and chaired by an outside director and has outside directors (excluding directors who are Audit and Supervisory Committee members) as a majority of its members, deliberates on officer remuneration, etc., for individual directors (excluding directors who are Audit and Supervisory Committee members) to ensure transparency and objectivity.
 The results of the committee's deliberations are proposed and reported to the Board of Directors, and the Board of Directors then determines the remuneration, etc., for directors.
-The amount of individual remuneration for directors who are Audit and Supervisory Committee members is determined in consultation with the Audit and Supervisory Committee members. - (b) With regard to the activities of the Board of Directors and the Remuneration Committee in the processes for determining the amount of remuneration, etc., for officers, a meeting of the Remuneration Committee in June 2021 deliberated on the amount of remuneration, etc., for individual directors (excluding directors who are Audit and Supervisory Committee members) for fiscal 2021.
-A meeting of the Board of Directors in June 2021 determined the amount of remuneration, etc., for individual directors (excluding directors who are Audit and Supervisory Committee members) with consideration given to the report from the Remuneration Committee.
+The amount of individual remuneration for directors who are Audit and Supervisory Committee members is determined in consultation with the Audit and Supervisory Committee members.

+(b) With regard to the activities of the Board of Directors and the Remuneration Committee in the processes for determining the amount of remuneration, etc., for officers, a meeting of the Remuneration Committee in June 2022 deliberated on the amount of remuneration, etc., for individual directors (excluding directors who are Audit and Supervisory Committee members) for fiscal 2022.
+A meeting of the Board of Directors in June 2022 determined the amount of remuneration, etc., for individual directors (excluding directors who are Audit and Supervisory Committee members) with consideration given to the report from the Remuneration Committee.
 The Board of Directors and the Remuneration Committee verified that the results for each indicator and the evaluations of each person were appropriate and that the calculation of remuneration was conducted in accordance with the abovementioned Policy on Determining Remuneration, etc., for Directors (excluding directors who are Audit and Supervisory Committee members), and it was judged that the amounts of individual remuneration are appropriate.
+Furthermore, in order to introduce a restricted stock remuneration system for fiscal 2022 in lieu of the stock option system for share compensation, in April 2022, the Remuneration Committee deliberated on the introduction of this system, which was also an item on the agenda for the general shareholders' meeting.
+In April, May, and June of 2022, the Board of Directors discussed and made decisions respecting the report from the Remuneration Committee.